Instructions for Prospective UH Students and Alumni:

 STEP 3: Review the past competition statistics for your countries of interest to help you narrow your country choices to 2-3.
 If you are flexible about your host country, then it would be to your advantage to select a country that is historically less competitive.
 Remember, the Fulbright applications are reviewed on both a country basis and specific program basis.
 For example, if you apply to the ETA in Argentina then you will only compete with the other applicants who also applied for an ETA in Argentina.

 STEP 4: Complete the UH Fulbright Interest Form to schedule an initial one-on-one advising meeting with Dr. Ben Rayder.
-If you decide to proceed with the Fulbright application process, Dr. Rayder will help you establish a personalized timeline and your next steps to be ready for the campus review committee in September 2018.
+If you decide to proceed with the Fulbright application process, Dr. Rayder will help you establish a personalized timeline and your next steps to be ready for the campus review committee.